 Posts: 741

 Seing a feature described with words, or a picture sometimes, just doesn't cut it.
 A video is the thing.
-Here is a video of Daniel and myself, erecting the secondary of Thumper.
-This is to show the convenience of having a hinged platform at the bottom of the secondary.

 This site is powered by e107, which is released under the GNU GPL License.
 All work on this site, except where otherwise noted, is licensed under a Creative Commons Attribution-ShareAlike 2.5 License.
 By submitting any information to this site, you agree that anything submitted will be so licensed.
 Please read our Disclaimer and Policies page for information on your rights and responsibilities regarding this site.